neelsg/lithium/docs/parser.md

     Li 0

-    import:
-        console

-    // This is the main function
+    # This is the main function
-    main fn():
+    main func:
         console.log("My favorite number is", int.rand(10))

 Object file: